r4ns3k/r4ns3k.github.io/_posts/2023-04-06-what-is-protocol-in-computer-networks?.md

 protcol is set of rules which governs the data communication.A protocol defines what is communicated, how it is communicated, and when it is communicated.
 The key elements of a protocol are syntax, semantics, and timing.

+## some protocols
+Ethernet and tcp used for sending and recieving data http : to access web smtp:for email